DIRECTED ENERGY PROFESSIONAL SOCIETY

 Laboratory Tour - CIRPAS and LEENA, NPS Department of Meteorology

-A tour will be held on Friday morning.
-Private transportation is required.
-Meet NPS staff on the upper floor of the Hyatt Conference Center at 8:00.
+A tour was held on Friday morning.
 CIRPAS Airborne Research Facility is based in an operational hangar at Marina Municipal Airport (3200 Imjin Rd., Suite A, Marina, CA 93933), approximately 20 minutes drive from the hotel.
-Participants will caravan in personal/rental vehicles from the Hyatt Convention Center.
-Tour is approximately one hour.
-Sign up at the conference registration desk.
+The tour was approximately one hour.

 1. CIRPAS Airborne Research Facility - De Havilland Twin Otter - A customized research aircraft configured for atmospheric science and environmental characterization missions.
 The Twin Otter carries a comprehensive suite of basic meteorological parameters, aerosol, radiation, and turbulence sensors with flexible mounting options for pod-, nose-, and wing-based payloads.
 It has supported numerous field studies relevant to EO/DE propagation and modeling.
 Recent modifications include a reinforced nose section to expand payload capacity and accommodate ISR-related instrumentation.